 - Locations that are dry or that do not have adequate water for sampling during the scheduled sampling campaign will be sampled during the next scheduled sampling event for those locations.
-Locations that are consistently dry from year to year will be removed from the IFGMP. - Locations that have limited water will be sampled according to a prioritized sampling suite prepared for the monitoring group or sampling location (Table 1.11-1). - If a location cannot be sampled because of pump or equipment failure, every effort will be made to repair the equipment, and the location will be sampled during the next scheduled sampling event for the location. - If a location cannot be safely sampled because of changes in field conditions, the situation will be discussed with NMED personnel, and alternative sampling arrangements will be considered to ensure sampling can be conducted safely.
+Locations that are consistently dry from year to year may be removed from the IFGMP. - Locations that have limited water will be sampled according to a prioritized sampling suite prepared for the monitoring group or sampling location (Table 1.11-1).

-• If a location cannot be sampled within the 21-day sampling window because of access issues (e.g., as a result of road damage from flooding or inaccessibility because of snow), N3B will work to reestablish access and to sample the location during the sampling campaign.
+- If a location cannot be sampled because of pump or equipment failure, every effort will be made to repair the equipment, and the location will be sampled during the next scheduled sampling event for the location. - If a location cannot be safely sampled because of changes in field conditions, the situation will be discussed with NMED personnel, and alternative sampling arrangements will be considered to ensure sampling can be conducted safely. - If a location cannot be sampled within the 21-day sampling window because of access issues (e.g., as a result of road damage from flooding or inaccessibility because of snow), N3B will work to reestablish access and to sample the location during the sampling campaign.
 If access cannot be reestablished during the campaign, the location will be sampled during the next scheduled sampling event for the location.

-2.0 TECHNICAL AREA 21 MONITORING GROUP
+2.0 TA-21 MONITORING GROUP

 The TA-21 monitoring group is located in and around TA-21 and is primarily located in upper Los Alamos Canyon (Figure 2.1-1).
-The group includes monitoring wells completed in perched-intermediate groundwater and in the regional aquifer.
+The group includes monitoring wells completed in perchedintermediate groundwater and in the regional aquifer.

 TA-21 is located on the mesa north of Los Alamos Canyon, which is joined by DP Canyon, east of TA-21.
 TA-21 consists of two historical operating areas, DP West and DP East, both of which produced liquid and solid radioactive wastes.
 The operations at DP West included plutonium processing, while the operations at DP East included the production of weapon initiators and tritium research.
 A total of 155 SWMUs and AOCs are located in TA-21.
-Immediately adjacent to the west end of TA-21, to the south in Los Alamos Canyon, is TA-02, the location of the former Omega West nuclear reactor.
-A total of 39 SWMUs and AOCs are located in TA-02.